 Chase Sapphire Preferred® Card

 Consistently applauded as the nation’s top rewards card, the Chase Sapphire Preferred® Card offers utmost flexibility.
-Cardholders earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+Cardholders earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.
 Further, the points you earn belong in the valuable Chase Ultimate Rewards program, which means you can use them to book any hotel or lodging option at 25% more value, transfer them to a slew of popular hotel and airline loyalty programs, or redeem them for straight-up cash back at one cent apiece.

 - Related: Best Travel Credit Cards